- Plume Legal

 d.
 Information collected from third parties

-From time to time, Plume receives personal information from third parties that help Plume learn more customers and more effectively promote and improve the Plume Services.
+From time to time, Plume receives personal information from third parties that helps Plume learn more about customers and more effectively promote and improve the Plume Services.

 The types of personal information that we receive from third parties are:

-- Personal information associated with purchases.
-Payments for purchases are processed by third-party payment processors; Plume does not have access to complete bank account numbers, credit card numbers or debit card numbers.
+- Personal information associated with purchases through Plume's on-line store.
+Plume does not have access to complete bank account numbers, credit card numbers or debit card numbers.
+Payments for purchases are processed by third-party payment processors.

-- Personal information from marketing services providers to help identify individuals who may be interested in learning more about the Plume Services and to supplement personal information we already have
+- Personal information from marketing services providers to help identify individuals who may be interested in learning more about the Plume Services and to supplement personal information Plume already has.

 - Personal information from law enforcement and other government authorities (but only in rare cases)